qualisign/graphist/README.md

 # Graphist

-Graphist is a logic programming language simple enough to use as a pedagogical tool for teaching programming.
+Graphist is a simple programming language written from the point of view of logic.
+It stresses intuition and self-evidence -- a programmer must know why and not just how to do things -- which makes it suitable as a beginner's language or a pedagogical tool for teaching programming.

 The core vocabulary of the language is exceedingly small: just two words.
-Learn to use these two words properly, and you have all the power of the Graphist programming language at your fingertips.
+Learning to use these two words properly is learning to program in Graphist.

-This simplicity is due to the American philosopher Charles Saunders Peirce's system of existential graphs, which is an ingenious simplification of formal logic that Graphist is based on.
+This simplicity is due to the American philosopher Charles Saunders Peirce's system of existential graphs, which is an ingenious simplification of formal logic Graphist is based on.

 **The Two Words**